The $300 Million Hospital Patient

 Huguette and Anna bought a 5,000-square-foot penthouse apartment five blocks away at 907 Fifth Avenue.
 They eventually bought two more apartments on the building’s eighth floor for a total living space of 15,000 square feet.
 All of the windows looked directly out at Central Park.
 They owned a little more than half of the building’s 12th floor (the top floor) and the entire eighth floor.

 This was not their only home.
-Though Anna was excluded from inheriting William’s NY mansion, she was allowed to keep their West Coast summer home, a 23-acre hilltop estate above the ocean in Santa Barbara, California.
+Though Anna was excluded from inheriting William’s NY mansion, she was allowed to keep their West Coast summer home, a 23-acre hilltop estate in Santa Barbara, California.
 William and Anna bought the estate, which is called Bellosguardo, in 1923 for $300,000.
 In 1925, the same year William died, a magnitude 6.8 earthquake decimated the area.
 Anna razed the former home and, by 1933, had completed construction on a 22,000-square-foot French-style palace:

 The groom was the son of one of her father’s accountants.
 They actually married on the grounds of Bellosguardo in 1928.